reeshuffled/reeshuffled.github.io/about_me.md

     * [I've written fairly extensively about craft beer on this site](/posts/all#Beer)
 * I mostly listen to metal/rock and rap, but I also enjoy electronic and jazz music
 * I swam competitively for 13 years
+    * My best stroke was breaststroke, but you can [view my times here](/data/swimming-times)